This shop has been compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone.

 To add to the tranquil vibe, we installed a grey vanity.
 Before that, we had one of those very boring standard white vanities that were put in homes built in the 90s, so it’s nice to have a vanity with some more character like this one.
 Bonus: It was on clearance and had a coordinating mirror!
-Those winter months can be brutal if your boiler has broken down, we recommend the boiler repairs from hydroplumbershastings.co.uk, they always do a great job.
+In addition, those winter months can be brutal if your boiler has broken down.
+We recommend the boiler repairs from hydroplumbershastings.co.uk, they always do a great job.
 However, if a repair can’t save your boiler, you may need to replace it.
 You can order a new and durable boiler from industrial boilers manufacturers who also offer emergency boiler rental services.

 We reused our old brushed nickel faucet and purchased a coordinating toothbrush holder and soap pump.
 The sink is a large square shape with lots of room for two kids to brush their teeth simultaneously.
 The counterspace is small, which is good.
 Larger counter = more room to place a whole bunch of stuff until it looks really cluttered.
 After that, we worked on the pipes and hired a plumber such as Tom Moffett Plumbing.
 You can also visit https://kellieplumbing.com/service-area/greenwood/ and see if they service your area.

 The towels and shower curtain both coordinate with the vanity colors – grey and white.
 The designs are simple and geometric and the slightly deeper aqua towel adds a little punch of color.
 Did you notice the wall art in the previous image?
 That was actually an 11-year anniversary gift for Richard.
 I couldn’t decide where to place it, so I’m trying out a few different locations.
 Another great idea is to install glass doors showers to make look more modern.
 What do you think?